Srirama Chandra Bhanja Medical College and Hospital: Student life

-Undergraduate and post graduate students hail from all over India.
+Undergraduate and post graduate students come from all over India.
 The campus has five hostels including Old Gents Hostel and New Gents Hostel for undergraduate men.
-It has one each hostel for undergraduate women, postgraduate women, postgraduate men, house staff students and nursing students.
+It has one hostel each for undergraduate women, postgraduate women, postgraduate men, house staff students and nursing students.

 Both undergraduate (UG Students' Union) and post graduate students (Junior Doctor's Association) have their respective unions.
 Representatives of the student body are elected annually in a campus-wide election.

-The inter-collegiate cultural, literary and sports festival of SCB Medical College is called Synapse and is held between late December and early January every year.
-It is organised by the Students Union.
-In addition, the Students' Union holds various annual inter-class competitions where undergraduate students within SCB Medical College compete in cultural, literary and sporting events.
+The inter-collegiate cultural, literary and sports festival of SCB Medical College is called Synapse and is held between late December and early January every year, organised by the Students Union.
+In addition, the Students Union holds annual inter-class competitions where undergraduate students compete in cultural, literary and sporting events.

-Each hostel has a TV room and one reading room.
-The campus has many canteens for students as well as staff members.
-The campus also has a Gymnasium for men and women and grounds for cricket, tennis and basketball.
+The campus also has a gymnasium, and grounds for cricket, tennis and basketball.
 It has also a swimming pool for students.

 Library

-A student library is inside the campus is equipped with more than 500 seats having sections for undergraduate and postgraduate students.
+The student library has more than 500 seats, with sections for undergraduate and postgraduate students.
 The Central Library is one of the referral medical libraries in the state of Odisha.
-It has been declared as a resource library in the Eastern Region by Govt. of India in the year 1993.The Central Library, SCB Medical College And Hospital, Cuttack is located in the Academic Block of Sri Ramchandra Bhanja Medical College and Hospital, Cuttack.
-Library have Student & staff reading Area- on 3rd floor 3200 sq.m, Exterior reading area for Students- in 2nd floor 800 sq.m, Seating capacity of Library, 3rd floor Main reading Hall-Seating arrangement for students- 414, Seating arrangement for staff- 54, 2nd floor Exterior Reading Hall, Seating arrangement for student- 330. e-library facility is available in SCB Medical College And Hospital- 50 internet stations.
-11,000 e-journals, 2,000 e-books, 1800 e-theses are also available in the library.
-Total number of Text & Reference Books- 21,878, Text Books – 11,499, Reference Books – 10379 also available here.
-Working hours of the library – Working days:9.00 AM – 11 PM and in Holidays:10.00 AM – 5.30 PM.
-According to sources the annual expenditure of library on reading material approx-80 lakh rupees.
+It was declared as a resource library in the Eastern Region by the Government of India in 1993.The Central Library, SCB Medical College and Hospital, Cuttack, is located in the Academic Block of Sri Ramchandra Bhanja Medical College and Hospital, Cuttack.